briandrum/codes.forchagrin.com/_chapters/chapter-505-animals-and-foul.md

     become sick or in some other way suffer.
 This subsection (a)(2) does not apply to animals impounded or confined prior to slaughter.
-For the purpose of this section, "shelter" means a man-made enclosure, windbreak, sunshade or natural windbreak or sunshade that is developed from the earth’s contour, tree development or vegetation;
+For the purpose of this section, "shelter" means a man-made enclosure, windbreak, sunshade or natural windbreak or sunshade that is developed from the earth's contour, tree development or vegetation;

     3. _(3)_ Carry or convey an animal in a cruel or inhuman manner;